Southbank-Centre/OpenEvent/README.md

 * **Event is located in Place**
 * **Place is contained in Place**

+### Permissions

+The following permissions are pre-set to provide **anonymous users** access to view published content and JSON resources:

+* Node - View published content
+* RestWS - Access the resource node
+* RestWS - Access the resource relation
+* RestWS - Access the resource file
+* RestWS - Access the resource taxonomy_term
+* RestWS - Access the resource taxonomy_vocabulary
+* Relation - View Relations

+The following permissions are pre-set to provide **authenticated users** access to view published content and JSON resources:

+* Better formats - Show format tips
+* Contextual links - Use contextual links
+* Filter - Use the Filtered HTML text format
+* Filter - Use the Full HTML text format
+* Node - Access the content overview page
+* Node - View own unpublished content
+* Node - View/Revert/Delete content revisions
+* Node - Event: Create/Edit/Delete any content
+* Node - Person: Create/Edit/Delete any content
+* Node - Place: Create/Edit/Delete any content
+* System - View the administration theme
+* Toolbar - Use the administration toolbar
+* View Unpublished - View any unpublished content

+*Please note currently authenticated users do not have access to create or edit taxonomies, due to the fact that the EventType taxonomy is required to map to Schema.org entities.
+However this may change if the EventType taxonomy is removed and replace by individual content types*

 ## Open Event API
 Open Event by default exposes all it's content data as JSON via an API.
-This is based upon the RESTWS module but has been extended to map to Schema.org entities to provide a Create Once Publish Everywhere experience out of the box. <del>The benefits of using JSON data are so that you can be more flexible with how you use the data - front-end apps can be built independently of Drupal and you don't have to use the (soon to be end of life) Drupal 7 theme layer.</del> This approach allows you to use an independent web application as a front-end for the site, use available Drupal themes or consume the data from a mobile app.
+This is based upon the RestWS module but has been extended to map to Schema.org entities to provide a Create Once Publish Everywhere experience out of the box. <del>The benefits of using JSON data are so that you can be more flexible with how you use the data - front-end apps can be built independently of Drupal and you don't have to use the (soon to be end of life) Drupal 7 theme layer.</del> This approach allows you to use an independent web application as a front-end for the site, use available Drupal themes or consume the data from a mobile app.
 Below is a list of available endpoints:

 * List of events: **<root>/api<del>v1/</del>events.json**